roaringjohn/CDDA-Mods/README.md

-Cata++, PK's, Arcana, Nonperishable Overhaul, MST_Extra, Dorf_Life and Nechronica have been removed from this repository because they are being updated elsewhere.
+A bunch of mods have been removed from this repository because they are being updated elsewhere.
+Links to their proper repositories are below.
 If I can set up some sort of notification to update this repository when those updates occur, then maybe they shall be included again.
-Links to their proper repositories are below.

 All credit for the original mods goes to their creators.